 This is definitely the most spectacular drive in the region.
 Take E75 direction Foligno and then n.77 direction Colfiorito.
 This is a natural reserve, an upland plain of undulated landscape surrounded by mountain peaks.
 After Muccia take 209 to Visso a pretty village named the “pearl” of the Sibillini Mountains and seat of the national park.
 The piazza is lined with elegant 15th- and 16th-century buildings and distinguished by two pre-eminent edifices: the Collegiate Church of Santa Maria and the Church of Sant’Agostino.
 The Collegiate church’s original structure, in Gothic-Romanesque style, dates back to the 12th century.

 From Visso, Via Castelsantangelo drive to the Piano Grande di Castelluccio, a wildly beautiful meadow surrounded by the bare green Sibillini.
-Continue on to medieval Norcia well known for the extravagantly decorated cured pork and wild-bore shops.
+Continue on to medieval Norcia well known for the extravagantly decorated cured pork and wild-bore shops [NB.
+Norcia has been hit by an earthquake in 2016, even though most of the city has not been seriously da.
 To go back follow signs for Spoleto which will lead you to E75.

 - You definitely need to stop for lunch in Visso at Trattoria da Richetta in Piazza Garibaldi 7.
 This simple family run restaurant offers the freshest river trout from the nearby river.
 Make sure to reserve in advance as soon as you arrive in Visso, this restaurant is popular with the locals and always full.
 Tel 0737 972033, closed Mon.

 Day 9 – Orvieto and Todi